-We will show the Delaunay condition (from Theorem 6), and the lower convex hull condition are equivalent.
+Proof: We must show the Delaunay condition (from Theorem 6), and the lower convex hull condition are equivalent.

 Delaunay condition.
 Three sites in P form a Delaunay triangle if and only if no other site of P lies within the circumcircle defined by the sites.